 StoryFile Life is available for users in beta now, with a free starter pack for users to create their own files that can be shared anywhere.
 Advanced plans can involve many hours of questions and are available at varying prices.
 The free 9/11 pack includes 83 questions, and users wukk eventually have the option of submitting their file to be considered for future StoryFile projects.

 For more infomation contact email@example.com

-StoryFile LLC was founded in 2017 in Los Angeles by Heather Smith, Sam Gustman, Stephen Smith, and Ceci Chan.
-StoryFile using AI, AR, VR, and its proprietary innovative technology to create and inspire human connections across generations to connect the past, present, and future.
+StoryFile LLC was founded in 2017 in Los Angeles by Heather Smith, Sam Gustman, and Stephen Smith.
+StoryFile uses AI, AR, VR, and its proprietary innovative technology to create and inspire human connections across generations to connect the past, present, and future.
 StoryFile developed the world’s first conversational video interactive platform that gives the storyteller the opportunity to tell their narrative and experiences in their own words.
 The spark of human connection that emanates from this technology is unprecedented, because never before has technology allowed for real time video interactions with pre-recorded interviews.
 StoryFile has achieved the previously thought-of impossible by taking 2D video and transforming it in a 3D experience for all stakeholders.
 StoryFile’s technology platform is transforming how we record and tell our stories for generations to come, ensuring the future can forever interact with and learn from the past.
 What fuels the company is the very thing that keeps humanity motivated – creating connections that span lifetimes and geographies.

 Today, the company has over 20 employees worldwide, supported by a Board of Directors and Advisory Board with experience across various industries spanning technology, genealogy, media, and entertainment.
 StoryFile continues to push to new frontiers with the development of its own IP, 3 patents, and volumetric capture technologies.
 More info at StoryFile.com.